Published on March 15th, 2020 and Updated on April 1st, 2021

 With the advent of new technologies reshaping our world in many ways, discovering the gender of your baby has never been as accessible as it is today.
 The SneakPeek Early Gender DNA Test relies on a small sample of mom’s blood to access this information.
 What the test is looking for specifically is the presence of Y chromosomes.
 Considering that females have X-X chromosomes and males have X-Y chromosomes, the only reason Y chromosomes would appear in the gender blood test is if mom is carrying a baby boy.

 Because the sample size needed is so minute, the test can be carried out from the comfort of your home.
-And to make things easier, you can receive the results as fast as 72 hours from purchasing the gender prediction test kit.
+And to make things easier, you can receive the results in 72 hours.

 Health University of Utah.
 Which Pregnancy Myths Are Actually True? https://healthcare.utah.edu/the-scope/shows.php?shows=0_qtd1io6q